- BIOS is a very important part of your PC and if you want to update it, you first need to check the BIOS version.

 BIOS is a crucial part of every PC, but sometimes you need to check which version of BIOS are you currently using, and today we’re going to show you how to do that on Windows 10.

 You usually need to check your version of BIOS if you’re planning to update it with a newer version.

 If you’re an advanced user, it’s always good to know which version of BIOS are you using in order to keep track of potential issues related to that version.

 Finding the version of BIOS that you’re currently using isn’t that hard on Windows 10, and you can do that by using one of our solutions.

-How to – Check BIOS version on Windows 10
+How can I check the BIOS version on Windows 10?

 - Now you should see SMBIOSBIOSVersion and the version of your BIOS in a new line.
 In our example, our version is 0507, but you’ll get different results on your PC.